zodern/meteor-types/README.md

 While Meteor allows you to have separate main modules for each arch, Typescript only supports having a single set of types for the package. `typesEntry` should be the path to a ts file that exports the api and types that code using the package should have available.
 This could be the package's main module, or another ts file.

 In development, typescript will use the ts file directly for the package's types.
 This way, the types will be automatically updated whenever Meteor rebuilds the package.
 When publishing, `zodern:types` will have typescript create `.d.ts` files.

+Alternatively, `typesEntry` can point to a `.d.ts` file.
+In this case, that file will be used as is in both development and when publishing, and `zodern:types` won't generate any types when publishing.
+This is useful if your package isn't written in typescript (for example, your package supports older versions of Meteor that don't have the typescript package) and you manually create the `.d.ts` file, or you have a custom process for generating the type definitions.